21isenough/LightningATM/docs/guide/add_on_zero2.md

 #### `Warning:` It is not recommended to use the RPi Zero 2 for the Lightning ATM.
 However, if you already have one, you can use this guide to get it working.

-The Raspberry Pi Zero 2 is not supportet in the Raspberry "Stretch" version.
+The Raspberry Pi Zero 2 is not supported in the Raspberry "Stretch" version.
 The tried and tested "2019-04-08-raspbian-stretch-lightningatm.gz" image does not run on the Zero 2.
 Accordingly, a new image must be created that supports the Zero 2.
 The current [Bullseye](https://en.wikipedia.org/wiki/Raspberry_Pi_OS) version (32-bit) does this.
 This image can be used for this, but still needs to be modified so that it can be used for the Lightning ATM.

 Unfortunately, the new version does not support all components directly.
 The Waveshare displays are direct compatible and for the PaPiRus displays you have to install the library.